-Over the past few months, I’ve been researching the prices and process of buying hearing aids at a variety of popular retailers to see where you’ll get the best deal and the best customer experience.
-In this article, I’ll take a close look at six of the best places to buy a hearing aid in 2021.
+I have researched the prices and process of buying hearing aids at a variety of popular retailers to see where you’ll get the best deal and the best customer experience.
+In this article, I’ll take a close look at six of the best places to buy a hearing aid in 2022.

 Where To Buy Hearing Aids

 Figuring out where to get the best deal on hearing aids can be challenging.
 In fact, money expert Clark Howard says that buying hearing aids is the hardest it’s ever been in the United States.

 Unfortunately, hearing aid prices in the U.S. are also some of the highest.
 Clark says that while they may cost as little as $200 per pair elsewhere in the world, we’ve had a completely different system here that led to our unbelievably high prices: around $2,691 per pair on average.
 Thankfully, the costs are starting to go down.